Wära

-The Wära was a demurrage-charged currency used in Germany introduced in 1926 as a free economy experiment.
+The Wära was a demurrage currency used in Germany that was introduced in 1926 as a free economy experiment.
 It was introduced by Hans Timm and Helmut Rödiger, who were followers of Silvio Gesell.
 The Wära is comparable to current models of local currencies.

 Concept and function

 The word Wära, invented by Timm and Rödiger, comes from the words Währung (currency) and währen ("to last"), in the sense of "lasting", "stable".
 One Wära corresponded to one Reichsmark.
 Wära banknotes were available in denominations of 1/2, 1, 2, 5, and 10 Wära.

 Each Wära banknote had a monthly demurrage fee of one percent of its nominal value.
 This fee could be balanced by the acquisition of demurrage stamps of 1/2, 1, 2, 5, and 10 Wära-cents (1 cent equalled 1 Reichspfennig).
 On the back of the Wära banknote was a series of printed fields, where the demurrage stamps could be glued onto.

 The idea of this measure was to place the currency under compulsory circulation.
 To avoid losing value, every owner of Wära currency had to spend their currency by its due date.